geodynamics/aspect/cookbooks/shell_simple_2d/doc/shell_simple_2d.md

 in a quarter of a 2d shell.
 We choose this setup because 2d domains allow for much faster computations (in turn allowing for more experimentation) and because using a quarter of a shell avoids a pitfall with boundary conditions we will discuss in the next section.
-Because it&rsquo;s simpler to explain what we want to describe in pictures than in words, {numref}`fig:simple-shell-2d` shows the domain and the temperature field at a few time steps.
+Because it's simpler to explain what we want to describe in pictures than in words, {numref}`fig:simple-shell-2d` shows the domain and the temperature field at a few time steps.
 In addition, you can find a movie of how the temperature evolves over this time period at